WOTC Benefits and Value

 As a federal income tax credit incentive provided to private sector employers, the Work Opportunity Tax Credit (WOTC) is available to employers who hire and retain individuals from target groups with significant barriers to employment.
 This tax credit can range from a maximum of $1,200 to $9,600 for each new qualified hire depending on the target group and there is no limit on the number of individuals an employer can hire in order to qualify.

 Participating in the WOTC program benefits employers and employees in a multitude of ways.
 It minimizes a company’s tax liability and allows funding for other important projects together with enhancing cash flow to businesses.
 In addition to this, WOTC provides an opportunity to historically underemployed groups to rejoin the workforce and thus contribute to their communities and families.
 Finally, WOTC provides significant savings for the government and taxpayers by getting more people off of public assistance.

-The WOTC program was created by the Small Business Job Protection Act in 1996.
+The WOTC program encompasses a long history since its creation by the Small Business Job Protection Act in 1996 to the latest 2015 Work Opportunity Tax Credit extension.
 It was designed to streamline the eligibility process of prior tax credit programs and to facilitate access to jobs for American workers regardless of employers’ size, industry or location.

 Since its creation WOTC has been renewed eleven times by the following acts:

 - The Tax and Trade Relief Act of 1998;

 - The Ticket to Work and Work Incentives Improvement Act of 1999;

 - The Job Creation and Worker Assistance Act of 2002;